Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Tips for making sugar cookies with gluten-free flour

 - Choose the right flour for the recipe you are following.
-What I learned while testing this recipe was that almond flour is very finicky and this recipe really only worked with fine-blanched almond flour.
+What I learned while testing this sugar cookie recipe was that almond flour is very finicky and this recipe really only worked with fine-blanched almond flour.
 I tried it with gluten-free all-purpose flour and it didn’t work at all.
 Coconut flour also did not work out well.

 - Mix the flour with the other dry ingredients before you combine it with the wet ingredients to ensure it gets mixed well with the baking powder or baking soda, depending on the recipe.
 This will ensure that the cookies rise perfectly and have amazing flavor.